sanger-archive/barcode_mint/barcode/static/barcode/docs/md/documentation.md

 		...
 	]

+If there is an error, none of the barcocdes will be registered and the return json will look like this:

+	{
+		"errors": [
+			{
+				"error": "malformed barcodes",
+				"barcodes": ["BAR*1", "BAR*2"]
+			},
+			{
+				"error": "uuids already taken",
+				"uuids": ["54b25c77-abc3-44a5-800b-059aca50bb99", "1bac5d19-09b6-4454-829e-7745db6f5929"]
+			}
+		]
+	}

+Possible errors include:

+	{
+		"error": "wrong number of barcodes given"
+	},
+	{
+		"error": "malformed barcodes",
+		"barcodes": [...]
+	},
+	{
+		"error": "barcodes already taken",
+		"barcodes": [...]
+	},
+	{
+		"error": "duplicate barcodes given",
+		"barcodes": [...]
+	},
+	{
+		"error": "source missing"
+	},
+	{
+		"error": "invalid source",
+		"source": ...
+	},
+	{
+		"error": "wrong number of uuids given"
+	},
+	{
+		"error": "uuids already taken",
+		"uuids": [...]
+	},
+	{
+		"error": "malformed uuids",
+		"uuids": [...]
+	},
+	{
+		"error": "duplicate uuids given",
+		"uuids": [...]
+	}

 ## Viewing a barcode
-To view a information about a barcode sent a HTTP GET request to `/api/barcode/{barcode}/` with the barcode or `/api/uuid/{uuid}/` with the UUID.
-This will return a json object about the barcode supplied or 404.
+To view a information about a barcode sent a HTTP GET request to `/api/barcodes/{barcode}/` with the barcode.
+This will return a json objects of the barcode supplied or 404.

 The json object will look like: